LArbys/larbys-containers/README.md

 | dllee_unified   | current-gen analysis code for MicroBooNE DL low-energy excess analysis |
 | ubdl      | repository with next-gen LArbys tools for MicroBooNE DL-working group analysis |

+To build the full stack, proceed to go to each folder in order
+* root
+* opencv
+* pytorch

 ## Specific Versions

 Here we list official stack versions to be used for production and analysis studies